yitalu/policy-bargaining-game/README.md

 The study will take you approximately 60 minutes (maximum) to complete.

 ### Register Link
 To participate in the study, register by Sunday, Nov 15th, 11:59 pm.
-The register link is: <https://forms.gle/ec6oZYZB6NG7FMrt5>
+The register link is: <https://forms.gle/ec6oZYZB6NG7FMrt5>.
+Make sure the info you provide is correct.

 ### Study Link
-Below is the (sample) link for participating this study: https://otree-demo.herokuapp.com/demo/public_goods/
+Click the link right before the starting time of the session you've registered: <https://policy-bargaining-game.herokuapp.com/room/pol101/>

+Use your SBU ID when asked to enter the participant label.

 An email reminder will also be sent to participants prior to the study.